 9. Establish a time each day for communication tasks

 Communication may seem like something easy that people can just do in their spare time.
 However, just because one clinician has a few minutes in between patients doesn’t mean the clinicians they need to talk to also have time.
 And rushing communication just doesn’t work, as up to 80% of medical errors involve communication errors.
-Establishing a time for a team huddle, handoffs of patients, or responding to emails can help ensure that clinicians have time to thoroughly communicate with their team.
+Establishing a time for a team huddle, patient handoffs, or responding to emails can help ensure that clinicians have time to thoroughly communicate with their team.

 10. Standardize communication processes for telehealth services